potfur/slideshows/es/es.md

 ---

-## Question
+## Question / Error

 **Marker** for `¯\_(ツ)_/¯`

-.postit.es.question.big[What happens here?]
+.postit.es.question.big[But how?]
+.postit.es.question.big[Whaaaa!]

 ---

-## Rule
+## Rule / Policy

-Some constraint or partition
+Something that is a business related constraint, reaction, trigger etc.

 .postit.es.rule.big[Price >= 40 UAH]
+.postit.es.rule.big[Notify user]

 ???

 - a constraint, eg. _only one item per customer_
 - or something that fork process _apply discount when ..._

----

-## Policy

-Reaction that triggers action

-.postit.es.policy.big[Notify user]

 ---